kyleanicholson/gym-data-log/README.md

 ## Design
 GDL is a full-stack web application being built using the MERN stack.
-- Front End: React, HTML and CSS.
+- Front End: React, Material UI, HTML and CSS
 - Back End: Node.js and Express.
 - Database: MongoDB.